nots1dd/inLimbo/README.md

 ## CREDITS

 **LOGO**:

+*DISCLAIMER*: This is not an original logo nor was it commisioned by me

 It is an artwork made for the band Radiohead and displayed at the **THIS IS WHAT YOU GET** exhibition.
 I got it from [here](https://www.ashmolean.org/exhibition/this-is-what-you-get-stanley-donwood-radiohead-thom-yorke)